Outdoor pest control is something that crosses all our minds at some point.

 Some genius that’s clearly working well above my pay grade has come up with this amazing stat – there are 200 million insects to every human.
 The guy that’s come up with this crazy number must have some unbelievable abacus skills to have done all that counting.
 But let’s take him at his word.

 This shows that as much as we think we dominate planet earth, we’re still living on a planet dominated by tiny bugs.
-And because of this stat the best we can hope for when entering the great outdoors is simple pest control.
-We can’t eliminate them so if we have flies, ants or bees invading our perfect picnic or BBQ we have to look at ways of moving them on by making it uncomfortable to stay, denying them food, or by offering a decoy food source.
+And because of this stat, the best we can hope for when entering the great outdoors is simple outdoor pest control.
+We can’t eliminate them so if we have flies, ants or bees invading our perfect picnic or BBQ we have to look at ways of moving them on by making it uncomfortable to stay.
+Denying them food, or by offering a decoy food source.

 If you’re one of the cool kids in the insect world the place to be seen is your local bin.
-So again, don’t be silly and set up your picnic or BBQ in an area close to any refuse point.
+So again, practice good outdoor pest control and set up your picnic or BBQ in an area far away from any refuse point.
 Have a quick look around and if possible move your eating area out into the open a good hundred meters away from the bugs’ social scene.

 Insects haven’t joined your outdoor party to listen to your jokes or to sit there continually pressing skip on your playlist, passing comment on how rubbish your taste in music is.
-No. They’re there for one reason only – to pilfer your food.
-So do your best to deny them this and they should move on to easier pickings.
+No. Outdoor pest control suggests if you do your best to deny them this, they should move on to easier pickings.

 Keep food packed away until right before it will be served.
 Bring food covers to protect your snacks when left unattended.
 And as for the creepy critters favorite picnic and BBQ treats, sugary drinks, do your best to bring resealable containers.
 If this isn’t possible, a common trick many picnic goers use is to bring cupcake liners with a straw poked through the middle.
 The cupcake liner then acts as a shield once the straw is placed in a drink.
 A more expensive option is to use mason jars with a hole in the lid as shown below.

-Pack a battery powered fan.
-Flying insects don’t like the unnatural displacement of air a fan provides so placing one to circulate air over your food should annoy them sufficiently for them to move on, with the added bonus of keeping your food a little cooler.
-A company called O2COOL provide a vast array of battery powered fans for outdoor use, and one I can recommend as I use it myself is their 5-inch portable fan – and at that price you can’t go wrong.
+Pack a battery powered fan to help with outdoor pest control.
+Flying insects don’t like the unnatural displacement of air a fan provides.
+So placing one to circulate air over your food should annoy them sufficiently for them to move on.
+With the added bonus of keeping your food a little cooler.
+A company called O2COOL provide a vast array of battery powered fans for outdoor use.
+And one I can recommend as I use it myself is their 5-inch portable fan .
+At that price, you can’t go wrong.

 “Yes your luminous yellow picnic blanket looks lovely, I’m not sure why everyone doesn’t have one.”
 Maybe it’s because such bright colors attract lots of insects.
 So when packing your picnic or BBQ, make sure you don’t use brightly colored bags, baskets, seats and of course blankets.

-Having followed the above steps, you’ve done your best to minimize the chances of insect invaders right from the start.
-But as we know, “the best-laid plans of mice and men often go awry”, so let’s have a look at ways to rid ourselves of the most common bugs that may become a problem.
+If you follow the above steps, you’ve done your best to effectively implement outdoor pest control.
+But as we know, “the best-laid plans of mice and men often go awry”.
+So let’s have a look at ways to rid ourselves of the most common bugs that may become a problem.

 How to keep flies away from a picnic or BBQ

-So needless to say, there are hundred of methods and tools for getting rid of flies, but which are the best methods for doing this when entertaining outdoors?
+So needless to say, there are hundreds of methods and tools for getting rid of flies.
+But which are the best methods for doing this when entertaining outdoors?
 We have broken up this section on flies into several mini sections, Repellents, decoys, traps, mechanical, electrical and chemical.

-The most commonly uses method is to stick cloves in a fruit, normally a citrus fruit such as a lemon or orange but I have seen people recommend other fruits such as apples or pears.
+The most commonly used method is to stick cloves in a fruit.
+Normally it’s a citrus fruit such as a lemon or orange but I have seen people recommend other fruits such as apples or pears.
 The great thing about this form of repellent is that it can double up as decoration for your picnic blanket or table and of course it is very easy to make yourself.
 When I use this method I normally play it safe and stick with citrus fruits.

-I’m in two minds with decoy food for flies, yes they will more than likely go to the decoy food instead of your picnic or BBQ food but it will also attract them in the first place.
+I’m in two minds with decoy food for flies.
+Yes, they will more than likely go to the decoy food instead of your picnic or BBQ food but it will also attract them in the first place.
 And once a certain number of them turn up a few strays might decide to have a look at what you’re serving up.
-It’s still a great tool in your arsenal if you’re not expecting many flies but at certain times of the year when flies are around in large numbers it might be better to use one of the other methods.
+It’s still a great tool in your arsenal if you’re not expecting many flies.
+But at certain times of the year when flies are around in large numbers, it might be better to use another form of outdoor pest control.

 There are many different variations of fly traps, but all follow the same basic structure.
 Having a large container filled with “fly bait” and a funnel placed on top.
 Watch the video below for all you need to know.